Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

 Based on the above calculations, similar to the calculation in Sect.~\ref{sect:direct}, assuming $\Delta t_{\rm burst} \ll \Delta t_{\rm re}$, the injection energy should be

 where $\Delta \Omega \sim \pi R_c^2 / d^2$ is the solid angle of the companion star opened to the magnetar.
-We assume the solid angle of bursts $\Delta \Omega_{\rm burst}$ is larger than $\Delta \Omega$ for all kinds of bursts we considered.
-We can also calculate $r_b$ by numerically solve $P_{\rm burst} (r) = P_c (r)$.
-Combining with Eqs.\ref{eq:msw}-\ref{eq:Lnu} and substituting Eq.~\ref{eq:E_burst} for Eq.~\ref{eq:E_direct}, we can then derive the reemission luminosity for this process.
-Unlike the radiation from the magnetar wind heating the companion, this process is a transient process with the reemission timescale $\Delta t_{\rm re}$
+We assume that the solid angle of bursts $\Delta \Omega_{\rm burst}$ is larger than $\Delta \Omega$ for the three kinds of burst considered here.
+We can also calculate $r_b$ by numerically solving $P_{\rm burst} (r) = P_c (r)$.
+Combining with Eqs.\ref{eq:msw}-\ref{eq:Lnu} and substituting Eq.~\ref{eq:E_burst} for Eq.~\ref{eq:E_direct}, we can then derive the re-emission luminosity for this process.
+Unlike the radiation from the magnetar wind heating the companion, this process is a transient process with the re-emission timescale $\Delta t_{\rm re}$:

 The temperature evolution of the heating region due to radiation cooling is~\citep{Yang_2021ApJ...920...34Y}